ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/p2wpkh_pay_to_witness_public_key_hash.md

 There are several reasons why it is beneficial to use this new scheme, a summary of which are presented below.
 For more details visit [https://bitcoincore.org/en/2016/01/26/segwit-benefits/](https://bitcoincore.org/en/2016/01/26/segwit-benefits/).

 *   **Third party Malleability Fix:** Previously, a third party could change the transaction id of your transaction before it was confirmed.
-This can not occur under Swgwit.
+This can not occur under Segwit.
 *   **Linear sig hash scaling:** Signing a transaction used to require hashing the whole transaction for every input.
 This was a potential DDoS vector attack for large transactions.
 *   **Signing of input values:** The amount that is spent in an input is also signed, meaning that the signer can’t be tricked about the amount of fees that are actually being paid.
 *   **Capacity increase:** It will now be possible to have more than 1MB of transactions in each block (which are created every 10 minutes on average).
 Segwit increases this capacity by a factor of about 2.1, based upon the average transaction profile from November 2016.